Mary Livermore

-Early years and education
+Early life and education

-Mary Ashton Rice was born in Boston, Massachusetts on December 19, 1820, to Timothy Rice and Zebiah Vose (Ashton) Rice.
-She was a direct descendant of Edmund Rice, an early Puritan immigrant to Massachusetts Bay Colony.
-Livermore came from a military family: her father fought in the War of 1812 and her mother was a descendant of Captain Nathaniel Ashton of London.
-Livermore was incredibly intelligent, graduating from Boston public schools at age 14.
-Because there were no public high school or college options for women of that time, she attended school at an all-female seminary in Charlestown, Massachusetts, graduating in 1838.
+Mary Ashton Rice was born in Boston, Massachusetts on December 19, 1820, to Timothy Rice and Zebiah Vose Glover (Ashton) Rice.
+The first of their children to survive infancy, she was directly descended from Edmund Rice, an early Puritan immigrant to the Massachusetts Bay Colony. and came from a military family.
+Her father fought in the War of 1812 and her mother was a descendant of Captain Nathaniel Ashton of London.

+She graduated from the Boston public schools at age 14, receiving a medal for scholarship.
+There were then no public high school or college options for women, she attended Charlestown Female Seminary in Charlestown, graduating after only two years.
 As her family was extremely religious, she read the entire Bible every year until the age of 23.